McFrappe/TTT/README.md

 ## Installation
 Install [libcurl](https://curl.se/docs/install.html) and [ncurses](https://invisible-island.net/ncurses)
 if you do not already have them installed.
-This should be available to download and install using the majority of package managers for your system, or via the links above.
+These should be available in the repositories of your distribution - if not, refer to the links above.

 ### Official packages
 Not yet available.